 How do I approach store owners about carrying my product?

-Opinions expressed by Entrepreneur contributors are their own.What you really need to do is test and measure a number of different ways of getting to your potential customers.
+I recently started a small gift basket business.What you really need to do is test and measure a number of different ways of getting to your potential customers.
 For you, I would say it's as simple as creating baskets for your target (from a targeted mailing list of say 10 to 50 different people) with a short note attached with your contact information.

 Most will call to at least say thank you -- and that gives you the opportunity to start to build a rapport with them.
 If you can customize your product per their audience, let them know.